benwalks/open-wifi/README.md

 ## Latest changes warning(!)

-The most recent version of this project required a complete ground-up project restart and has only been created with Android in mind.
+The most recent version of this project required a complete ground-up project restart and has been created with a focus on Android compatability.

+Only very small adjustments are required to add iOS compatability.

 ## Running the project